perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- Performance
 	- BPA Pre-requisites
 - **Describe the steps taken to use the BPA**
-	- Login as a Domain Administrator (account that is authorized to access the domain controller)
+	- Login as a Domain Admin (account that is authorized to access the domain controller)
 	- Open the Server Manager
 	- Click the local server on the left pane
 	- On the right pane, scroll to the BPA